robisim74/angular-l10n/doc/spec.md

 }
 ```
-*To use AoT compilation you have to implement OnInit and it would be better also OnDestroy, even if they are empty.*
+*To use AoT compilation you have to implement OnInit, and to cancel subscriptions OnDestroy, even if they are empty.*
 ```
 expression | translate:lang
 ```